 The dark blue areas indicate groundwater stored in openings of the bedrock.
 This groundwater is part of the shallow aquifer and available to the well visible in the diagram.

 You can see the open spaces in the bedrock blocks that allows for storage and transport of the groundwater.
 You can also view how the land surface and stream visible in the diagram can directly interact with the water stored within the bedrock.

 In Karst systems, soil infiltration, surface water run-off and streams can drain directly into the shallow bedrock and become part of the shallow groundwater and aquifer.

-This means that the contaminants found on the land surface and in surface water, may also be present in wells that tap the shallow aquifer.
+This means that the contaminants found on the land surface and in surface water, may also be present in wells that draw water from the shallow aquifer.

 The only way to determine if your well water is safe to consume is to take a sample of the water and send it to a drinking water laboratory.

 Your local county environmental health office can help you arrange for testing or you can obtain a water sample test kit, sample the water yourself and send it to a certified drinking water laboratory for analysis.

 The primary indicator tests normally performed include coliform

 bacteria, nitrate, and nitrite.
 Testing for these contaminants is easy, inexpensive and can be used to provide basic information on drinking water safety.

 There are also other water tests you should consider.
 Contaminants like arsenic, fluoride, radium, and lead are naturally occurring in some aquifers and may require specialized water treatment to reduce or eliminate the exposure risk.

 You should also consider testing shallow wells periodically for pesticides.

 Private wells do not fall under mandated state or national water quality standards.
 Because of this, you should use the Environmental Protection Agency (EPA) contaminant standards for public water supplies as the recommended standards for your private water supply.

 The presence of any contaminant above the EPA's maximum contaminant level (MCL) means that you should not consume the water without proper treatment, water system repairs that eliminates the source of contamination, or replacing the well with one constructed to provide safe water.